sajidshahriar72543/System_Analysis_ECE-3117/README.md

 **1.3.2 User's Problem:**

 User satisfaction should be the one of the prime goals of an organization.
-But BTCL can ot fulfill the user needs properly which is a great bummer to their advance.
+But BTCL can not fulfill the user needs properly which is a great bummer to their advance.
 The basic problems gathered from the users are as follows,